ibm-cloud-docs/appid/tutorial-roles.md

 ## Step 2: Setting roles before user sign in
 {: #set-before}

 You recently hired a new staff member at Cloud Land.
 You know all of their information, but they don't start for several days.
-You can [preregister them](pre-sign-in.html) by creating an {{site.data.keyword.appid_short_notm}} user and profile that contains the attributes such as the `admin` role, that they need to be successful.
+You can [preregister them](pre-sign-in.html) by creating an {{site.data.keyword.appid_short_notm}} user and profile that contains the attributes such as the `staff` role, that they need to be successful.
 Note that this process does not finish Cloud Directory registration.
 The user must still sign up for the app to inherit the attribute in the profile that you created.
 {: shortdesc}

 1. Log in to IBM Cloud by using the CLI.